TheFuturoHouse.com | Latest Site News & Updates

 Make what you will of that.
 Thanks for the info Barney - keep it coming!

-The other day Barney Vincelette kindly shared with me this somewhat unique and extremely humorous photo of his home.
+The other day Barney Vincelette kindly shared with us this somewhat unique and extremely humorous photo of his home.
 The photo is displayed here with Barney's permission.

-In the email Barney sent he also recounted a little of the background to the sign that features prominently in the photo and, since I believe the best and most faithful recounting of any story is always when the story is told in the words of the protagonist, I thought it most appropriate to tell the story using Barney's own words.
+In the email Barney sent he also recounted a little of the background to the sign that features prominently in the photo and, since we believe the best and most faithful recounting of any story is always when the story is told in the words of the protagonist, we thought it most appropriate to tell the story using Barney's own words.

 "built the sign after using locomotive horns to harmonize with the neighbors who from several hundred feet away played music I did not want to hear in my back yard on their stereos.
 The law gave them the right to play music at any volume because "a reasonable person" would not object to music as "unreasonable noise."